terrazzoapp/terrazzo/www/src/pages/docs/guides/plugins.md

 `tokens` is that array of tokens that have been validated, normalized, aliased, and all the other actions outlined above.

 The return signature of `build` is an array.
 This means you can output one, or multiple files with your plugin.
-Since `tokens/` is the default folder where everything gets generated, this means in our example we’d be generating a `tokens/my-filename.json` file when our plugin is done. `filename` is how we set the filename (and it accepts subfolders); `contents` is a string of code that will be written to disk (it can also accept a `Buffer` if needed).
+Since `tokens/` is the default folder where everything gets generated ([configurable](/docs/reference/config/)), in our example we’d be generating a `tokens/my-filename.json` file when our plugin is done. `filename` is how we set the filename (and it accepts subfolders); `contents` is a string of code that will be written to disk (it can also accept a `Buffer` if needed).

-**Tip:** for many plugins, an output of one file will suffice.
-But say you were writing a plugin that grabs icon files from `link` tokens and saves them all locally.
-All you would need to do is fetch their contents, and return an array of filenames and file contents.
-The plugin can focus more on the tokens and less on the file system.
+For many plugins, an output of one file will suffice (i.e. an array of one).
+But say you were generating multiple icons from tokens.
+You’d need to populate the array with one filename & content entry per icon.
+The array is meant to handle this case, rather than requiring a plugin that generates multiple files to deal with the file system directly and make sure all the user settings were respected.

 ## Testing